📌 Dowlaw, Scottish Borders

 ★★

-Towering over a vertiginous, rocky headland with just a narrow drawbridge connecting it to the mainland, Fast Castle must have been the ultimate defensive location at the time of its construction during or around the 1300s.
-Today’s visitor gains access via a (slightly) newer, concrete causeway with a short scramble at the far end aided by metal chains.
-Although more extensive than at first appears, the castle itself isn’t that exciting.
-But its clifftop setting is: if more of the ruin was still standing, this could be just as famous an attraction as Dunnottar Castle in Aberdeenshire.
-Dramatic coastal scenery surrounds the site, with rock stacks stained white from seabird guano, and views north towards East Lothian.
+Clinging to a vertiginous, rocky headland with just a narrow drawbridge connecting it to the mainland, Fast Castle must have been the ultimate defensive location at the time of its construction during or around the 1300s.
+Today’s visitor gains access via a (slightly) newer, concrete causeway with a short scramble at the far end aided by rusting chains.
+Although more extensive than it first appears, the castle itself isn’t that exciting, since much of it has been quarried or collapsed into the sea.
+The setting is still impressive, with dramatic coastal scenery surrounding the site, including views north towards East Lothian and rock stacks stained white from seabird guano.
 The walk from the car park involves a steep descent of nearly 200 vertical metres – which has to be reascended on the return journey.

 🌍 Location